A IS FOR AGRICULTURE & ARCHAEOLOGY

 Take a QUIZ about Connecticut

 Connecticut has a variety of REPTILES and amphibians including Frogs and toads, and lizards and salamanders.
 The state also has turtles and snakes and 2 are venonous.
-Some amphibians are endangered and some reptiles are endangered.
+Some amphibians are endangered.
 The state is part of the Partners in Amphibian and Reptile Conservation Program.
 Long Island Sound has Sea Turtles and all sea turtles in the country are listed as either endangered or threatened, and are protected under the federal Endangered Species Act of 1973.

 Connecticut has many RIVERS and all of them flow into the Long Island Sound.
 Fourteen miles of the Farmington River is part of the National Wild and Scenic River System.
 The Quinnipiac River is located entirely in the state.
 The Mystic River has a long history of industrial use and Mystic Seaport has the largest maritime museum in the country.
 The Connecticut River is the longest river in the New England States.
 Cruises can be taken on the river.

 Connecticut has a variety of TRAILS including Hiking, Biking, and Equestrian trails.
 The Blue-Blazed Hiking Trail system is made up of over 800 miles of hiking trails in Connecticut.
-Part of the New England National Scenic Trail, the National Historic Trail,the Appalachian National Scenic Trailand the Last Green Valley National Heritage Corridor go through Connecticut.
+Part of the New England National Scenic Trail, the National Historic Trail, the Appalachian National Scenic Trailand the Last Green Valley National Heritage Corridor go through Connecticut.
+Connectiut has several scenic drives and Route 1 is considered the best road trip in the state.
 The state participates in National Trails Day.
 Connecticut has several Roadside Attractions.

 Connecticut has all forms of TRANSPORTATION and an Adopt-a-Highway Program.
 The Department of Transportation is responsible for building, maintaining, and operating road, bridges, and tunnels in the state.
 Many special License Plates.
 The Federal Highway Administration provides information about traffic and road closures in the state.
 To celebrate its 50th anniversary, Matchbox Cars designated a vehicle for each state, for Connecticut it was the Mercedez-Benz ML 430.